SovereignCloudStack/release-notes/README.md

 We have a 6 month release cadence -- R7 will follow in September 2024.
 Until then, we will provide bugfixes and security fixes for R6.

-We do work towards a model where our partners can actually follow our main development branches -- right now, our CI needs a bit more coverage though to make this safe.